gw2efficiency/recipe-calculation/README.md

 	- Recalculate the tree price
 - **Get a list of used items (own / have to buy)**
 - **Get crafting steps**
-- Get all item ids from a recipe tree
 - Generate a item price map of a list of items and a map of vendor items
 - Generate a available materials map of a list of API items
 - Generate a short overview about crafting cost & profits